brucelevis/dungen/README.md

 # DUNGEN

-The C dungeon generation toolkit
+PCG dungeon toolkit

 ## Installation

 Dungen is designed to be statically embedded.
 `make libdungen.a` builds a standalone library you can link against.
+Include dungen.h in your project.

 ## API